 You can only relocate upon written request, in justified exceptional circumstances and at the beginning of the semester (General Rental Conditions point 6).
 You must have submitted your application to the residence management at the latest by 1 June for the subsequent winter semester and at the latest by 1 December for the subsequent summer semester.
 Admin fees are charged for relocations.
 The amount is displayed on notices in residences.

-You may sublet your room in the residence for a maximum of three months.
+You may sublet your room in the residence for a maximum of six months.
 You must have obtained written permission from the student union to do this.
 During term time, you may only sublet to people who are eligible for student housing according to paragraph 1 of the usage regulations.
 During semester breaks you can sublet your room to other people (e.g. interns, guest academics, etc.).
 Subletting must be for study-related reasons.
 You can find an application to sublet here.